Back to… »Marvel UK page one: How It All Began

 The meeting was with head of licensing Roy Williams and his number two Christopher Crouch, both of whom seemed most affable and within minutes of my pitch kicking in happily agreed to everything I suggested.
 Once more I was amazed.
 Four years in the making and no more than four minutes in the clinching.
 Incredible.

-Not that BBC Enterprises paid much attention to it, but here’s how the dummy shaped up…
+But that was about to change as I trotted up to the BBC with my Doctor Who Weekly paste-up dummy in hand.
+Not that BBC Enterprises paid much attention to looking at it, but here’s how said dummy shaped up…

 About the cover: Some people who’ve been lucky enough to see the original dummy copy, which I usually take with me when invited to Whovian events and TV interviews, have remarked on how similar it is to the finished cover, but with an arguably better visual.
 Well, yes – it is similar because it should be!
 That’s the whole point of producing a dummy issue.
 As for the picture change, I agree.
 But how can you possibly launch such a title without including Daleks on the cover too?